tpotlog/swan-dns/README.md

 # Installation.

+## Prerequsites

+Swan-dns requieres the following python packages to work

+* dnslib
+* ipcalc

+Install then anyway you like as long as they are avaliable to load.
+A good option is to use pip form installation.

+`pip install dnslib ipcalc`

 The swan-dns was written as a complete python package so in theory you can just check out the code add `<path to swan-dns dir>` to your PYTHONPATH.
 Next you will be able to import the swandns package or an other sub package of it.